Recent Graduate Research

-Exploring canopy structure influences the vertical and spatiotemporal distribution of snow, utilizing the Advanced Canopy-Atmosphere-Soil algorithm (ACASA), a multi-layer soil-vegetation-atmosphere numerical model.
-Simulate the effect of different snow-covered canopy structures on the energy budget, and temperature and other scalar profiles within different forest types in the Sierra Nevada, California.
+Exploring canopy structure influences on the vertical and spatiotemporal distribution of snow, utilizing the Advanced Canopy-Atmosphere-Soil algorithm (ACASA), a multi-layer soil-vegetation-atmosphere numerical model.
+Simulating the effect of different snow-covered canopy structures on the energy budget, and temperature and other scalar profiles within different forest types.

 See Research Tab for more information!!

 Research is the process of going up alleys to see if they are blind.”

 Caring for our Watersheds --Woodland, CA